 During a sabbatical leave, Hayden-Smith worked with deaf and hard-of-hearing students in garden settings.
 She teamed with the City of Ventura to pilot-test a curriculum for middle-school age youth about sustainability through fun garden activities.

-Agriculture and natural resource journalism academies and on-farm programs for court-mandated kids were among other learning opportunities offered by Hayden-Smith, who served as a county commissioner for juvenile justice.
-She and UCCE advisor Ben Faber received a Distinguished Service Team Award for a career day they created for the county science fair.
+A career day at the county science fair, agriculture and natural resource journalism academies, and on-farm programs for court-mandated kids were some other learning opportunities offered by Hayden-Smith, who served as a county commissioner for juvenile justice.

 “Most recently, I've been working in digital communications in Extension, which has been a wonderful fit for my skills and evolving interests,” Hayden-Smith said.
 “This work has also brought me back to my early career work in marketing and technology.”